skyline75489/Genie/README.md

 }
 ```

-Write some posts in pure Markdown and save them as ```xxx.md``` in the input path.
+Write some posts in Markdown and save them as ```xxx.md``` in the input path.
+It will generate into ```xxx.html``` in the output path.
 The first line of the file will be the title of the post.
-So you should write like this:
+So you should write something like this:

 ```
 This is the title